Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Growing up in Belfast, he and his brothers played with the Belfast Military band.
 When he was in his early teens he joined the Whitehurst Silver Band, a local marching band.
 A few of the lads got together and formed a group that played in the local pubs.
 He first took a job as a fitter in the Short and Harlands shipyards and learned a trade, before setting off for a career in music.
 In 1945, he played trumpet for the summer in the Queens Ballroom and in 1946 he was in Milanos Ballroom with Jimmy Montague.
 In 1947, he turned 21 and started his professional career as the trumpet player with the Bob Robinson Orchestra which was the resident band in the Floral Hall in Belfast for £7-10 schillings a week.

-However, in 1948 he left the orchestra and formed a four piece group which played functions and dinner dances in Belfast.
-Dave took the big plunge in 1952 when he formed his own 14 piece orchestra and was the resident band in the newly built Arcadia ballroom in Portrush.
+In the summer of 1953, Dave and his Orchestra became the summer resident band in the newly built Arcadia ballroom in Portrush.
 This was a relationship he would maintain for over a decade, performing there as the resident band every summer.
-In 1955, Dave added a 20 minute "show" to the act and changed the name of the band to the Dave Glover Showband, the first band to use the term in their name.
+In 1956, Dave added a 20 minute "show" to the act and changed the name of the band to the Dave Glover Showband, the first band to use the term in their name.
 In a 1989 BBC interview Dave admitted he got the idea from the Clipper Carlton and that the term, "showband" term grew out of "Crazy Night" in which he let the band smoke and drink on stage, as long as they dressed up and were willing to do a skit or two.
 From that came the idea of the cabaret "show" in the middle of the dance.
+The first actual instance in an advert of "Dave Glover Showband" we can find was in December, 1956.

-The original Dave Glover Showband included Dave (trumpet), Gerry Rice (sax), Andy Wilson (trombone), Joe Clarke (vocals), Alex Burns (guitar), Jackie Flavelle (bass), Davy Martin (drums) and Harry Mitchell (keyboards).
+The original Dave Glover "Showband" included Dave (trumpet), Gerry Rice (sax), Andy Wilson (trombone), Joe Clarke (vocals), Alex Burns (guitar), Jackie Flavelle (bass), Davy Martin (drums) and Harry Mitchell (keyboards).
 The band would play the summer seasons in Portrush and spend the rest of the year touring the ballrooms of Ireland.
 Harry Hamilton joined the band on bass in 1961 when he swapped jobs with Jackie Flavelle, Jackie going to Johnny Quigley's band.

 Strangely enough, the band split in 1963, just as the showband era was in full swing.
 Everyone but drummer Davy Martin left and formed the Witnesses Showband, who recruited George Mullen on trumpet to replace Dave.
 The Witnesses would go on to their own fame and fortune, touring extensively outside Ireland and gaining a reputation for one of Ireland's most musical bands.
 Dave recruited a new lineup which included Gough Glenn (clarinet), Charlie Walker (bass), Jim Armstrong (trombone), Tommy Duffy (guitar and vocals), Jim Carson (guitar) and Bobby Wright (vocals).

 The new lineup clicked with the dancing public and really took off.
 They were one of the first to feature both a male and female lead vocalist which gave them great range when covering the hits of the day.
 Throughout the 1960's the band continued to be one of the major draws across the country and toured extensively in England, playing the Irish clubs abroad.
-In 1967, they undertook their second tour in the United States, playing for three weeks across the northeast and Canada.
+In April, 1965, Muriel Day (real name Galway) joined the band as she had married Dave about a year earlier.
+Muriel had been singing in England and sang a song in the film, "Billy Liar" before returning home to Ireland to marry Dave.
+She was an instant hit with fans.

-In April 1968, soon to be Plattermen member, Simon Scott joined the band as lead vocalist along with Muriel Day.
+In April 1968, soon to be Plattermen member, Simon Scott joined the band as lead vocalist along with Muriel Day when M<ike Munro left to join the Chessmen.
 The next chapter in the band's history is a little difficult to decipher.
-It appears that in late 1968, the band broke up with Simon Scott going to the Plattermen.
-Dave and Muriel went into cabaret (this reported in the March 8, 1969 issue of Spotlight).
+Apparently before the ink could dry on new photos of the band featuring Simon Scott they disbanded.
+It appears that in July, 1968, the band broke up with Simon Scott going to the Plattermen.
+Jim Gunner joining the Clipper Carlton and Dave and Muriel went into cabaret (this reported in the March 8, 1969 issue of Spotlight).
 However, in early 1969, Muriel was selected to represent Ireland in the Eurovision song contest, a major break for the her.
-Following her win, the band was put back on the road with Muriel as the lead singer.
-Dave has said that he thought it was a great opportunity to put Muriel out front and would allow him to manage the band.
-In Spotlight magazine in September, 1969, and advert announced Dave Glover was "back" with Muriel Day and Billy Joe as lead singers.
+She sang "Wages of Love" and headed off to Madrid for Eurovision finishing a respectable 7th place.

 In 1970, things were really happening for Muriel.
 An article in the March 27th issue of Spotlight reported that Muriel had done an hour long special on BBC and that she had been booked for a series of shows that would take her to all the big towns of the six counties in the North.
 The series was slated to air beginning April 8, 1970.
 She was also featured a few weeks later on the first episode of the RTE series Girls, Girls, Girls.
+In October the band parted company with manager Dempsey.

 Dave continued to play music well into his 80's with his own jazz band.
 On the 27th of April, 2009, Dave (aged 85) sadly passed away in Belfast bringing to an end one of the most colourful careers of the showband era.